Fish fry

-A fish fry is a meal containing battered or breaded fried fish.
+A fish fry is a social event centered on a meal of battered or breaded fried fish.
 It usually also includes french fries, coleslaw, macaroni salad, lemon slices, tartar sauce, hot sauce, malt vinegar and dessert.
 Some Native American versions are cooked by coating fish with semolina and egg yolk.

-Fish is often served on Friday nights during Lent, the Christian season of repentance, as a restaurant special or through church fundraisers.
 A fish fry may include potato pancakes (with accompanying side dishes of sour cream or applesauce) and sliced caraway rye bread if served in a German restaurant or area.

-A "shore lunch" is traditional in the northern United States and Canada.
-For decades, outdoor enthusiasts have been cooking their catch on the shores of their favourite lakes.

 Fish fries are very common in the Midwestern and northeastern regions of the United States.
-This is especially true for Christian communities on Fridays during Lent, especially in the Roman Catholic, Lutheran, Anglican and Methodist traditions, when regulations call for abstinence from meat (cf. Friday Fast).
+Fish is often served on Friday nights as a restaurant special or through church fundraisers.
+This is especially true for Christian communities during Lent, the Christian season of repentance, when tradition calls for abstinence from meat.

+A "shore lunch" is common in the northern United States and Canada.
+For decades, outdoor enthusiasts have been cooking their catch on the shores of their favorite lakes.

 Lenten fish fries

 The tradition of Christians fasting on Fridays to recognize Jesus's crucifixion on Good Friday dates to the first century AD.
 Fish had been associated with religious holidays even in pre-Christian times.
 The first mention of fish in connection with Lent, the season of repentance in Christianity, comes from Socrates of Constantinople, a church historian in the third and fourth centuries who spoke of abstaining from meat and meat products (such as cheese and eggs) during the 40 days of Lent.
 The custom was mentioned by Pope Gregory I, who was elected in 590, and was later incorporated into canon law.
 The Roman Catholic tradition of Christianity has been that the flesh of warm-blooded animals is off limits on Fridays, although the 1983 Code of Canon Law provided for alternative observances of the Friday penance outside Lent.
 In Methodist Christianity, The Directions Given to Band Societies mandate fasting and abstinence from meat on all Fridays of the year.
 The Book of Common Prayer of the Anglican Christian denomination requires abstinence from meat on all Fridays of the year too.

-McDonald's addition of the Filet-o-Fish to its menu occurred when a Cincinnati franchise in a heavily Catholic neighbourhood was struggling to sell hamburgers on Fridays during Lent.
+McDonald's addition of the Filet-o-Fish to its menu occurred when a Cincinnati franchise in a heavily Catholic neighborhood was struggling to sell hamburgers on Fridays during Lent.